SgtCoDFish/AshleyCPP/README.md

   Family.hpp contains a specialisation of `std::hash` to allow Family instances to be used as keys in `std::unordered_map`s.
 It uses the same hash as in Java.
   - `operator==` and `operator!=`
   Defined based on index; two families are equal if they represent the same selection of components.

+- ObjectPool<T> and Poolable
+  - Similar to LibGDX's Pool class and Pool.Poolable interface.
+See the docs for more details about these classes.
+  - Both found in `#include "Ashley/util/ObjectPools.hpp"`

 ### Implementation Status
 Ticked classes have both their implementation and tests complete.